August 6, 2015

 JT Sison

 A month ago, I had the honor to attend the Hadoop Summit in San Jose.
-At the event I heard big data defined in many different ways, so I am not surprised there’s so much confusion surrounding the term.
+At the event, I heard the term defined in many different ways, so I am not surprised there’s so much confusion surrounding it.

-The question then becomes: How should CMOs or C-suite executives define big data?
+The question then becomes: How should CMOs or C-suite executives define data analytics?

 What is Big Data?

 It can be constrained to digital inputs like web behavior and social network interactions, as well as financial records, product transaction information, and interaction channels.
-The volume of digital data is growing at an exponential rate, which means big data is only going to get bigger and bigger.
+The volume of digital data is growing at an exponential rate, which means data analytics is only going to get more extensive.

 Structured vs. Unstructured Data

-When defining big data, it’s also important to understand the mix of unstructured and structured data that compromises the volume of information.
+When defining the term, it’s also important to understand the mix of unstructured and structured data that compromises the volume of information.

 Unstructured data comes from information that is not organized or easily interpreted by traditional databases or data models, and typically, it’s text-heavy.
 One of my colleagues likes to describe it as unorganized laundry: “Your dirty socks, shirts, or pants go in your dirty laundry basket.
 You throw these things in this basket throughout the week and they are not organized because you are not matching every sock pair—this would be called unstructured laundry.”
 Now apply the concept of your dirty laundry basket to your data.
 People around the world are creating unstructured data without organizing it.

 Structured data resides in fixed fields within a record or file.
 Relational databases and spreadsheets are good examples of structured data.
-Using the previousanalogy, you can describe it as your clean laundry that you organize in your closet after washing it.
+Using the previous analogy, you can describe it as your clean laundry that you organize in your closet after washing it.
 Think of your structured data as your clean yet organized laundry.
-The matching socks are in one drawer while your folded pants and t-shirts are in other separate drawer.
+The matching socks are in one drawer while your folded pants and t-shirts are in other separate drawers.

 Protect all your data with the help of PKWARE.
 Find out how with a free demo.